Lessons From My Least Favorite Vermin

-My lawn boasts a squirrel feeder, a.k.a., an apple tree.
-Each year we watch in anticipation as hundreds of stunning flowers bloom, each representing an as-yet-to-be-formed apple we will never get to taste.
-It’s like watching someone lay out a five-star meal while you’re fasting.
+We have a squirrel feeder.
+At least that is what we have come to call our apple tree.
+Each year we watch in anticipation as hundreds of beautiful flowers bloom, each representing an apple that we never get to taste.

 Without fail, the tree is stripped bare by an army of squirrels before the apples ever fully ripen.
-So despite the fact that I have my very own highly productive apple tree, each year I find myself picking apples from the local farm.
+So even though I have my very own highly productive apple tree, each year I find myself picking apples from the local farm.

-To my knowledge, the squirrels have never (yet?) hacked into my wireless network in order to access the latest forecast, nor do they have a calendar from the bank hanging somewhere on a tree.
+I’m annoyed that I have to pay for something I should be able to get for free, but I can’t help but be a little awestruck by God’s design.
+To my knowledge, the squirrels have never (yet?) hacked into my wireless network in order to access the latest forecast, nor do they have a calendar hanging somewhere on a tree.

 The sun is bright.
 The trees are green.
 The air is sweltering.

-I can start by loving my wife the way Christ loves me—extravagantly.
-By loving her well—serving her, dating her, reminding her why she said yes to marrying me in the first place—I can store up a deep well of goodwill.
+I start by loving my wife the way Christ loves me—extravagantly.
+By serving her, dating her, and giving her my full attention, I can store up a deep well of goodwill.

 The good stuff: Go to the ant, O sluggard; consider her ways, and be wise.
 Without having any chief, officer, or ruler, she prepares her bread in summer and gathers her food in harvest.
 (Proverbs 6:6-8)

 Action points: Think back to when you first started dating.
 Make a list of the creative ways that you have shown love to your spouse.
-Pick one way and do it each day for the next week.
+Pick one way each day for the next week.